Ankit-Dubey123/Food-Ordering-App/README.md

 # Episode 11 (Data is the new Oil)

 - Higher order components (takes a component(modify, enhance) and returns back a component)

 - Accordian Item

+- Lifting the state up (in case of open one item then close all the other item) -> I dont want restaurantCategory to manage itself, I want restaurant menu to control all the category.
+  Controlled and Uncontrolled component->If restaurantCategory is managing itself then it is unControlled component otherwise it is controlled component if it is controlled by parent.

+- Props drilling (The problem with passing props) -> Can be solved using context.
+  In class based components we don't have hooks, so we can't use useContext here. <UserContext.Consumer>{(data)=>console.log(data)} </UserContext.Consumer>
+- how to pass context information to the app -> contextProvider
+- What is the difference between context and redux

+# Episode 12 (Let's build our store) - Redux

+- State container for JS Apps
+- Redux work in the data layer of an application (Redux is not mendatory).
+- React and Redux are different libraries.
+- zustand is also used for state management.
+- Redux offers easy debugging.
+- vanila redux vs redux toolkit
+- we will use redux toolkit
+- building cart flow, to store all the cart information, will use react store.

+- Redux store is kind of like a very big javascript object, with a lot of data inside it, and it is kept in a global central place.
+- What can be different slices in redux store: logical partitions are slices. we will create cart slice, user slice (login/logout), theme slice etc.

+- Working flow : when we click on a add button -> it dispatches an action -> which calls a function -> and function will modify cart slice.
+  This function is known as reducer.
+  And for reading the data we use selector, and selector will modify the component.
+This phenomenon is known as subscribing to the store.
+It means when the data will be changed in store, then header component will change automatically.

+- Redux Toolkit Steps

+  - Install @react/toolkit and react-redux
+  - Build our store
+  - Connect our store to our app
+  - Slice (cartSlice)
+  - dispatch (action)
+  - Selector (useSelector: hook comes from react-redux)

+- difference between
+  onClick = {func}: Passes the function reference and uses the event object by default. onClick = {() => func(item)}: Uses an arrow function to pass a specific argument (item) to func when the click event occurs. onClick = {func(item)}: Immediately invokes func with item and assigns the result to onClick, which is usually incorrect.

+- redux interview question : A better efficient way is to subscribing only specific slice in store instead of subscribing to the whole store.

+- In the older version of redux -> don't mutate state, and returning was mandatory.
+But in redux toolkit we have to mutate the state (as, state.items.push(action.payload)).
+Behind the scene, redux doing all these things using immer library.
+(Finding the difference b/w original and mutated state, and gives back a new state which is immutable state.) solution is either mutate the original state or return an empty object.
+  Read about immer library.